Luis Rubiales: RFEF President

 Rubiales was elected as the RFEF president in May 2018.
 Upon taking office he vowed to establish a fixed wage for the leaders of the regional federations (hitherto the exception rather than the norm), thereby endowing each of the entities with €100,000 for their professionalisation.
 Dissenting voices within the RFEF reportedly silenced thereafter.

-In one of his first actions as president, Rubiales dismissed the Spanish national men's team head coach Julen Lopetegui on the eve of the 2018 FIFA World Cup, having not been informed by the latter that he was negotiating to become the new manager of Real Madrid.
+One of Rubiales' first actions as president was to dismiss Julen Lopetegui, head coach of the Spanish men's national team, immediately prior to the 2018 FIFA World Cup in June 2018.
+The dismissal came after Lopetegui failed to inform the RFEF that he was negotiating to become the new manager of Real Madrid, a position he assumed in August of that year.

 On 8 September 2018, Rubiales gave an interview in which he criticised the Spanish League president Javier Tebas for signing a contract that would see matches being played in the United States.
 The former explained that the deal was "worthless" without the Spanish Federation's approval.

 On 18 April 2022, the Spanish digital newspaper El Confidencial published some leaked documents and audio files that they called Supercopa Files, which included conversations that took place in 2019 between Rubiales and the footballer and businessman Gerard Piqué.
 The audio files find Rubiales negotiating to pay Piqué commissions related to playing the Supercopa de España in Saudi Arabia.
 One of the conditions for these commissions was that two of the four participating teams would need to be Barcelona (Piqué's club at the time) and Real Madrid.
 Rubiales would also benefit from these commissions due to the variable part of his salary in the federation.

 In 2022, Rubiales' uncle and former chief of staff Juan Rubiales accused Luis Rubiales of embezzlement of RFEF money, allegedly spent on private parties with a group of friends in a house in Salobreña in 2020.
 He has also been accused of using federation resources for his personal enjoyment, such as a trip to New York in 2018 accompanied by a Mexican painter.
 Juan Rubiales also accused his nephew of devising an espionage scheme against AFE president David Aganzo.

 In December 2022, Rubiales filed a lawsuit against Wikipedia demanding that content on the Spanish Wikipedia which might be seen as damaging to his honour be removed.
 The complaint was filed through the legal department of the RFEF.
 The lawsuit focuses on Wikipedia content about scandals including negotiations for the sale of the Supercopa de España to Saudi Arabia said to involve commissions and personal benefits, and derogatory WhatsApp postings about teams in the Spanish league.

 On 25 March 2023, the RFEF recognised 1937 Copa de la España Libre winners Levante FC, now replaced by Levante UD, as the equivalent of winning the Copa del Rey.
 Rubiales then handed the trophy to the 2023 captain of Levante, Vicente Iborra, before their match against Real Zaragoza on 31 March.